 The Sub-Fund has also indirect exposure to investee companies via its investments in target funds.
-As part of the due diligence and selection process, VALAM conducts an assessment of the ESG practices include sound management structures, employee relations, remuneration of staff and tax compliance. intentionality of the target funds, which includes a check if the target fund has policies in place to assess the good governance practices of the investee companies.
+As part of the due diligence and selection process, VALAM conducts an assessment of the ESG intentionality of the target funds, which includes a check if the target fund has policies in place to assess the good governance practices of the investee companies.